 7. Gran Columbia

-From 1819 to 1831, Gran Colombia was a federal republic that covered modern-day Colombia, Venezuela, Ecuador, Panama, northern Peru, western Guyana, and northwest Brazil, resulting from Simon Bolivar's successful military campaign against Spanish forces in the area.
-Bolivar, who led the campaign, served as the president of Gran Colombia with a powerful executive branch.
-However, internal conflicts and regional politics eventually led to its dissolution in 1831.
-Despite its brief existence, Gran Colombia was noteworthy in South American history as the first attempt to create a large, independent state in the area.
-It served as an inspiration for other independence movements across the continent.
+Between 1819 and 1831, Gran Colombia functioned as a federal republic encompassing what is now Colombia, Venezuela, Ecuador, Panama, northern Peru, western Guyana, and northwest Brazil.
+This geopolitical entity emerged following Simon Bolivar’s victorious military expedition against Spanish forces in the region.
+Bolivar, the architect of the campaign, assumed the presidency of Gran Colombia and wielded a robust executive authority.
+Regrettably, internal strife and regional political complexities ultimately precipitated its dissolution in 1831.
+In spite of its relatively brief duration, Gran Colombia held considerable significance in South American chronicles as the pioneering endeavor to establish an expansive, autonomous nation in the vicinity.
+Moreover, it provided a wellspring of inspiration for subsequent independence movements throughout the continent.

 8. The Republic of Texas